nil-two/ad/README.md

 ### -w, --wrapper=SHELL

-Output evaluatable script for SHELL and exit.
+Output wrapper script for SHELL and exit.
+If you load the script, you will be able to chdir when you press `<C-g>` in file-manager.

 Supported shells are as follows: